mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 Project Scope:-
 -----------------------------------------------------

-The project is an implemention (a subset of) fractional water allocation protocol on ethereum blockchain.
+The project is an implementation (a subset of) fractional water allocation protocol on ethereum blockchain.
 The scope is limited to simulation of water allocation proposal and voting process.

 Main Actors:-